-Leftist groups in Denmark, including the Enhedslisten (Red-Green Alliance) and its youth wing Red-Green Ungdom, have urged the government to increase the annual intake of refugees in the country.
+Leftist groups in Denmark, including the Enhedslisten (Red-Green Alliance) and its youth wing Young Red-Greens, have urged the government to increase the annual intake of refugees in the country.
 The youth group issued a statement with this demand on August 6, after the Danish government agreed to receive only 200 refugees annually under the European Union (EU) quota system.

 It has been estimated that by the end of 2019, approximately 79.5 million people globally were forced to flee their homes due to civil wars, climate catastrophes and displacement due to development.
 While Scandinavian countries like Sweden and Norway annually receive 3,000 and 5,000 refugees, respectively, as part of the EU quota system for the relocation of refugees and asylum seekers, since 1978, Denmark has received only 500 refugees each year.
 This too was halted in 2016 by the then Danish minister for immigration, integration and housing, Inger Støjberg.